urosorozel/openstack-ansible-os_neutron/doc/source/app-openvswitch.rst

 (example: ``br-mgmt``) can be an Open vSwitch itself.

-The following is an example of how to configure a bridge (example: ``br-mgmt``) with Open vSwitch on Ubuntu 14.04 or 16.04 LTS: *
+The following is an example of how to configure a bridge (example: ``br-mgmt``) with Open vSwitch on Ubuntu 16.04 LTS: *

 ``/etc/network/interfaces``